 Plus points: A range of severity based core sickness and accident benefits; including hospitalisation and funeral benefits; simple pricing structure; Useful wellbeing support centre.

-Not so plus points: Long term IP provides wider cover; Long list of exclusions.
+Not so plus points: Long term IP can provide wider cover; Long list of exclusions.

 Rating (max 10): Overall: 7.5.
 Silver